NathanParmer/MarioKartRandomizer/README.md

 I created this with Mario Kart 8 Deluxe and VS races in mind.
 If there's interest, I'm open to adding functionality for other titles or game modes in the series.
 I'd like to experiment with creating a GUI to make it more accessible, as well.

+The characters, karts, tracks, and items are all copyrighted by Nintendo, and I do not claim ownership over their work.
+This is a free aid intended as a supplement to the game, and I do not profit off of it.

 ## Character Selection, Kart Creation, and Team Assignment
 The `kart.py` script handles character and kart creation, as well as team assignment if desired.
 See usage below:
 ```